What are the penalties for noncompliance with any applicable data protection laws?

 - deleting personal data relating to the infraction.

-In addition, the below penalties may be imposed in recurring cases, after at least one of the sanctions above has already been imposed for the same reason:
+In addition, the below penalties may be imposed in recurring cases, after at least one of the sanctions above has already been imposed for the same reason, and if employers (or other controllers) are being sanctioned by other authorities:

-- partially suspending the operating database in which the infringement occurred for up to 6 months, and extendable until the employer (or other controller) implements compliant processing operations;
+- partially suspending the operating database in which the infraction occurred for up to 6 months, and extendable until the employer (or other controller) implements compliant processing operations;

-- suspending the personal data processing on which the infringement occurred for up to 6 months, and extendable for the same period; and,
+- suspending the personal data processing in which the infraction occurred for up to 6 months, and extendable for the same period; and,

 - partially or fully banning data processing activities.